BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 ## Introduction

-The Convolutional Turing Machine (CTM) represents a pioneering step in the exploration of computational models inspired by the complexities and emergent behaviors of cellular automata.
-Drawing inspiration from Lenia, a cellular automaton known for its rich, lifelike patterns, the CTM seeks to harness the power of convolution operations in a two-dimensional geometric space evolving over time.
-This project delves into the realm of state space models, aiming to unravel the potential of these systems in simulating, learning, and, ultimately, understanding complex behaviors and algorithms.
+The CTM is a research project designed to explore adaptive learning systems within computational models, drawing inspiration from the dynamic behaviors of Lenia-like cellular automata.
+Central to its design is the use of convolution operations in a two-dimensional geometric space, enhanced by Adaptive Computation Time (ACT) for introducing halting properties and flow control.
+This mechanism positions the CTM as a finite state approximation of a universal Turing machine.

+What sets the CTM apart is its inherent structure that not only enables spontaneous meta-learning but also allows the emergence of self-reinforcement learning and dynamic memory organization.

 ## Project Vision and Objectives